BillJr99/Ursinus-CS173/_pages/Assignments/Arrays/asmt-guitarstringsynth.md

 #### Hints
 * If you have a String `s` of comma-separated values, then `s.split(",")` will return an array of Strings that are on either side of the commas.
 For instance, `"11,12,13".split(",")` will return the array `{"11", "12", "13"}`.
 You will then need to convert each to the correct type.
 The function `Integer.parseInt(string)` will convert a string to an integer, and the function `Double.parseDouble(string)` will convert a string to a double.
+* Then, from within `playFile`, you can call `getPluckedSound` and pass these three values as parameters to play each note of the song!

 ## Exporting your Project for Submission